htw-imi-showtime/showtime-website/content/ws25/bachelor/b1-sprachentwicklungsapp/tools.md

 **Communication & Collaboration**

-For managing tasks and staying in touch, we used GitLab for vesion control and Discord and Zoom for meetings and regular updates.
+For managing tasks and staying in touch, we used GitLab for version control and Discord and Zoom for meetings and regular updates.

 {{<image src="images/tools1.webp" alt="tools">}}